 So why is double opt-in the better opt-in method?

 Because, believe it or not, there’s a risk that single opt-in subscribers might claim they didn’t realize that texting you would give you permission to text them back.

 There’s also the risk that somebody else, whether in error or in ill will, dropped the wrong cellphone number into a web form … and the person you’re sending texts to never actually signed up.

 With double opt-in settings in place, however, it’s pretty hard for people to claim ignorance or foul play.

 Why is any of this important for businesses and organizations to know?
 Because businesses and organizations bear the responsibility to prove consent, not subscribers.

 Lesson: Use double opt-in if you want to play it safe with your new housefly extermination company.

 Need help setting up double opt-in?
 Just contact one of our support wizards at [email protected], and they’ll help you get started.
-You’ll be enjoying the benefits of super safe text messaging in less time than it takes to put the candy back inside a smashed piñata! 😄
+You’ll be enjoying the benefits of super safe text messaging in less time than it takes to get a fly out of your house. 😄